apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Files by Google will support Gemini’s ‘Ask about this PDF’**
+**Two Lunar Landers Are Headed for Ancient Impact Sites.
+What You Need to Know**

-You can read more about it [here](http://9to5google.com/2024/12/20/files-by-google-gemini/).
+You can read more about it [here](https://gizmodo.com/two-lunar-landers-are-headed-for-ancient-impact-sites-what-you-need-to-know-2000541102).

 ## Requirements
 - Python 3.8